Everyone has different needs, and different reasons for going down the EV path.

 So, which EV for you?

-If you regularly travel longer distances, then a vehicle with a larger battery is a good option.
+If you regularly travel longer distances, then a vehicle with a larger battery (60 kWh+) is a better option.

 If you enjoy ‘performance’ driving, or winning the the traffic light blast-off, then a twin motor vehicle might be just the ticket (they are very fast off the mark!)